mtiller/ModelicaBook/text/source/behavior/discrete/bouncing.rst

 as "when a is greater than zero **or** b is greater than zero".
-But it is **very important** not to make the very common mistake of misinterpreting this to mean that the following two ``when`` clauses are equivalent:
+But it is **very important** not to make the very common mistake of misinterpreting this to mean that the following two ``when`` statements are equivalent:

 .. code-block:: modelica